Skip to the main content

 • Minimum Education 3 years post-secondary

-Generally, to register as an acupuncturist (see Certification Requirements below) a person must successfully complete an approved program of studies (or equivalent) and have at least 500 hours of practice within the previous 2 years.
+Generally, to register as an acupuncturist (see Certification Requirements below) a person must successfully complete an approved program of studies (or equivalent).

 Related Education